rhermitt/MarchMadnessSimulator/README.md

 You can run your simulation by running Simulator.java.

 You also must ensure that the files "numAdvanceProb.txt", "roundProb.txt", and "SeedMatchupProb.txt" are all in the project folder.
-These files drive the simulation and contain the historical probablity that it used to determine the winners.
+These files drive the simulation and contain the historical probablity that it uses to determine the winners.

 ---